vishak-lab/oci-cert-uploader/README.md

 ##  Use Cases

-- Automatically uploading renewed certificates from Let’s Encrypt to OCI.
+- Automatically uploading renewed certificates from Let’s Encrypt to OCI with Multiple domain support
 - Importing manually obtained certificates (from Sectigo, DigiCert, etc.) into OCI.
 - Keeping your OCI certificate inventory up to date with external certificate providers.